-If any student is at risk of falling behind and not meeting outcomes, please speak to the House Leader to ensure support is put in place to assist the student.
+If any student is at risk of falling behind and not meeting outcomes, complete a Compass chronicle using the template for "At Risk of Not Meeting an Outcome (VET).
 The House Leader may engage the Applied Learning Leader and Careers practitioners to support the student.

-7.1 Satisfactory VET Unit Competency Result
+9.1 Satisfactory VET Unit Competency Result